TechTalk.

 Hot wash (60°C or more)

-If you have tough stains on your clothes – this is the setting to go for.
-It ensures effective removal of bacteria and allergens but may not be suitable for all fabrics - so check the washing machine symbols on your clothes before committing.
+This is the setting to use for tackling tough stains on your clothes.
+It will remove bacteria and allergens effectively but may not be suitable for all fabrics.
+That’s why you should check the washing machine symbols on your clothes before committing.

-What is the right spin speed for my clothes?
+What spin speed should I wash my clothes?

-The appropriate spin speed depends on the fabric and how much moisture you want to keep in your clothes - since fabrics can be damaged if they’re dried out too much.
+The best washing machine spin speed for your clothes will usually depend on the type of fabric they’re made from and how much moisture you want to keep in them.
+That’s because some fabrics can be damaged if they’re dried out too much.
+Here’s how to choose the right spin speed:

-Use this setting for delicate fabrics like silk and wool, as well as for items that tend to crease easily.
+• Low spin speed: Appropriate for delicate fabrics like silk and wool.
+This setting is also best for items that tend to crease easily.

-The medium spin speed is ideal for most regular laundry, striking a balance between water retention and efficient drying.
+• Medium spin speed: This setting is ideal for most regular laundry.
+It strikes a balance between water retention and efficient drying.

-For sturdier fabrics like cotton and towels, a high spin speed will remove more water, so that means less drying time.
+• High spin speed: For sturdier fabrics like cotton and towels.
+A high spin speed will remove more water, which means less drying time.

 What is the cheapest setting on a washing machine?